 Nettles are excellent sources for ascorbic acids, choline, vitamins A and D, iron, calcium, mineral salts, vitamins and fiber.
 The plants are best harvested before they flower.
 Ingesting nettles gathered after flowering can cause uncomfortable digestive upsets (ask me how I know!).

 Nettles, eaten freely and drunk as a tea will, over time, feed our adrenals and kidneys, help to heal and strengthen the lung tissue and intestines, tonify and strenghten the arteries, nourish the hair, help to promote lots of rich milk in lactating mothers.
 They can even help to prevent or lessen the strength of seasonal pollen-based allergy attacks.
 Congested?
 Try eating nettle pesto (recipe below) and/or drinking nettle juice and find swift relief.
-Nettles are anti-inflammatory and can help with many ailments where inflammation is present.
+Nettles are anti-inflammatory and can help with many ailments where inflammation is present, including chronic fatigue.

 Let's talk about the adrenals for a moment.
 Where are they located, and what is their function?
 First off, the adrenals, or suprarenal, are supra (sitting above) the superior border of each kidney (renal).
 They lie at roughly the 12th-level rib.
 The adrenals produce more than 2 dozen different steroid hormones, androgens (which make sex hormones), and epinephrine.
 The adrenals govern our "fight or flight" response to real and imaginary stresses; provide protein, carbohydrate, water, calcium, and fat metabolism; and affects our endocrine and nervous systems, blood pressure, bone mass, and more.